wp-plugins/user-voice/readme.txt

 == Screenshots ==

-1. This screenshot shows the User Voice options screen.
+1. This screenshot shows the User Voice meta-box that is displayed for each post and page.
-2. This screenshot shows the Write Post interface where global settings can be overridden for a single post.
-3. This screenshot is from the Manage Posts interface.
-The 'Visibility' column shows the visibility status for each listed post.

 == More Information ==